 The association of the Swiss Senior Women for Climate Protection, whose members took action against Switzerland for violating their human rights by failing to set sufficient climate targets have won a historic victory at the European Court of Human Rights (ECtHR).
 The Grand Chamber of the Court ruled this morning in the case «Verein KlimaSeniorinnen Schweiz and Others v.
 Switzerland» (application no. 53600/20) that Switzerland is violating the human rights of the older women because the state is not taking the necessary steps to combat global warming.
 Specifically, the court found a violation of Article 8 (right to private and family life).
-The Court also found that the action brought by the association, which currently represents over 2,500 women aged 64 and over, also has victim status.
+The Court also found that the association, which currently represents over 2,500 women aged 64 and over, has victim status.
 This is a huge victory not only for all the older women, but for access to justice across Europe.
 On the other hand, it ruled that the action brought by the individual applicants was inadmissible.
 Switzerland must now adjust its current climate targets based on science.
 The Court found that Switzerland had failed to comply with its duties under the Convention concerning climate change.
 The Swiss authorities had not acted in time and in an appropriate way to implement measures to mitigate the effects of climate change in this case.
 Furthermore, Switzerland has not achieved its own inadequate targets for reducing greenhouse gas emissions.

 For the first time a transnational court specialising in human rights is directly upholding a human rights-based right to climate protection.